mmoayyed/mmoayyed.github.io/_posts/2023-07-25-cas70-geolocation-audit-logs.md

 }
 ```

 It of course does the job to some extent, but looks fairly ugly to me!
-Dynamically accessing CAS internal components inside a Groovy script typically leads to maintainability issues, especially when/if such components move around and get refactored in the CAS codebase.
+Dynamically accessing CAS internal components inside a Groovy script typically leads to long-term maintenance issues, especially when/if such components move around and get refactored in the CAS codebase.
 Execution failures remain somewhat unknown and silent until runtime when the feature is exercised and this might remain unnoticed for a while.

 A safer though slightly heavy-handed option for this task would be to house the logic inside a `ClientInfoResolver` component:
 {% include googlead1.html  %}